ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - Update milestone to `V7 LTS` (ProgMEM-CC)
 - updated version to `6.8.1`
 - Made new V8, V9 and V10 milestones (ProgMEM-CC and TheM1ddleM1n)
+- Made a new report command in game (dtkiller-jp thanks!)
+- added a script system (thanks again dtkiller-jp!)

 ## [v6.6] - 2025-10-18